-Let us look in detail about each type of DPC and have a brief information about each one.
-All these types of DPC function is to prevent the upward motion of water through capillary action in brickwork or concrete.
+Let us look in detail at each type of DPC and have brief information about each one.
+All these types of DPC function to prevent the upward movement of water through capillary action in brickwork or concrete.

 - DPC (Damp Proofing Course)

-Damp Proofing Course is a layer of water proofing compound or material applied to stop the ingress of water into the structure.
-DPC is a layer that intersect the water movement upto the masonry wall as it is usually laid below walls.
+Damp Proofing Course is a layer of waterproofing compound or material applied to stop the ingress of water into the structure.
+DPC is a layer that intersects the water movement up to the masonry wall as it is usually laid below walls.

 2. DPM (Damp Proofing Membrane)